What is Dental Informatics?

 - Initiatives that support and improve dental research, education, administrative and management tools;

 Growing evidence supports the need to integrate medical and dental patient care and data.
 Very few organizations in the US are positioned to address this issue and medical and dental practices continue to remain silo-ed in delivering healthcare.
-As part of a core effort at Marshfield Clinic, COSH oral health informatics core working closely with the Marshfield Clinic Information Services team is focused on continuously performing research and developing/enhancing the health information technology infrastructure to share the patient information seamlessly across medical and dental providers.
+As part of a core effort of Marshfield Clinic Health System, COSH Oral Health Informatics Core, working closely with the Marshfield Clinic Information Services team, is focused on continuously performing research and developing and enhancing the health information technology infrastructure to share the patient information seamlessly across medical and dental providers.

 Developing a Medical-Dental Model of Care to Manage Diabetes